 Bees each perform specific tasks in order to complete a holistic mission, working and spending most of their lives completing that same task as part of a high functioning hive.

-Imagine spending your entire professional life performing the exact same role; it might work for bees, but our employees’ happiness depends heavily on advancement, opportunity, and education.
-After all, variety is the spice of life.
-Now, this doesn’t mean setting goals and defining roles won’t significantly improve your business’ efficiency, but it is important to consider that most employees list advancement opportunities as one of their top priorities, and advancement begins with employee education.
+Can you imagine spending your entire professional life performing the exact same role?
+It might work for bees, but our employees’ happiness depends on advancement, opportunity, and education.
+It’s important to consider that most employees list advancement opportunities as one of their top priorities, and advancement begins with employee education.

 Every day businesses’ personnel needs change.
 Employers are doing their best to select talent that fits their business’ needs – but sometimes the landscape of the world around us changes faster than our employees can adapt.
 So as a business you can take one of two paths:

 1) You can hire new talent that fits your specific needs.
 Sometimes this is necessary because of drastic changes in your business model or extremely rapid growth.

 2) You can train your current employees to learn these new skills and give them the resources they need to acquire them.

 There are certainly situations in which both of these options will make the most sense for your business, but organizations across the country are already investing heavily in education discovering the added benefits to retention and turnover rates.
 Investing in educational resources for current employees demonstrates to your workers that the company believes in their potential, and not merely their benefit to your checkbook.
 Employees who take advantage of education benefits have a turnover rate 50 percent lower than those who aren’t offered these opportunities.